 This is a practical guide to maintaining creative social media during the coronavirus crisis.
 Actually, all of the advice here is relevant at any time, but it’s pretty vital now.
-There’s loads more I want to tell you, but I’ve brutally edited it down to 5 areas that I think will be most useful forContinue reading “Creative social media during the coronavirus crisis – 5 tips
+There’s loads more I want to tell you, but I’ve brutally edited it down to 5 areas that I think will be most useful forContinue reading “Creative social media during the coronavirus crisis – 5 tips”

 I am seriously concerned about the stress faced by the hundreds of comms and PR professionals took part in a survey, and the hundreds of people I train every year.
 Results of a survey of 442 people working in the industry have revealed this: We are suffering a PR and comms stress epidemic.
-This StressContinue reading “A PR and comms stress epidemic: survey results 2019
+This StressContinue reading “A PR and comms stress epidemic: survey results 2019”

 In my opinion, modern and professional communications has nothing to do with spin, lies and propaganda.

 This is my idea of what we do.

 Communicators often confide in me that they don’t really like using Facebook (and other social media) for their organisations because people will probably post snarky things in the comments section of each post.
 Especially if they’re communicating potentially controversial work.
 The general gist of what I hear is this: ‘If we talk about this, we’ll haveContinue reading “Is your fear stopping your social media comms from saying anything?”

 Is it ever OK to respond to a breaking story about a mistake your organisation has made – with a joke?
 A BBC story about Cardiff Council I read this week, demonstrates that sometimes, using humour can be a great way to diffuse tension.
 Somebody at the council found the Christmas tree they had ordered wasContinue reading “A comms guide to the ‘sorry not sorry’ statement”